Kumiko-Live/model/README.md

  9. Remove the example files `hello-world.odt` and `hello-world.kra`.
  10. Use it :-)

-## License
-This project is free software under the terms of the CC BY 4.0 license.
-For more details please see the LICENSE file or: [Creative Commons](http://creativecommons.org/licenses/by/4.0)

 ## Credits
  * 2021 by Vivien Richter <vivien-richter@outlook.de>
  * Git repository: [GitHub](https://github.com/vivi90/git-zip.git)